shanevanheerden/shanevanheerden.github.io/_posts/2021-02-16-part1_using_machine_learning_to_classify_personally_identifiable_data_fields_description.md

 ## 6. Wrapping up

 And that's it for Part 1!
 In this post, I walked you through my approach for automatically identifying sensitive data fields.
 It goes to show that Machine Learning can be used to solve almost any problem.
-Stick around for [Part 2](https://shanevanheerden.github.io/blog/2021/part2_using_machine_learning_to_classify_personally_identifiable_data_fields_description/) where I describe how I went about packaging this solution as a production-ready system for the client.
+Stick around for Part 2 where I'll describe how I went about packaging this solution as a production-ready system for the client.